rhysd/NyaoVim/README.md

 :HelloWorld Hello world from NyaoVim!
 ```

 Congrats!
 Now you can start to make your UI with HTML, CSS, Polymer, Electron and Node.js!
-If you want to ask a question, please feel free to make an issue for question.
+When you want to ask a question, please feel free to make an issue for question.

 ## License